 The Dh2 billion Sharjah Sustainable City (SSC) is the first fully-integrated and sustainable development in the emirate that aims to create a net-zero energy community with the promise of reduced carbon footprint and savings of up to 50 per cent on energy bills.

-The first batch of 280 villas are ready to welcome residents by the end of March, according to the developers.
+The first batch of 280 villas in Sharjah are ready to welcome residents by the end of March, according to the developers.

 Ahead of the opening of the first phase, Gulf News was given an exclusive tour of the community project, which is being undertaken as a strategic partnership between Sharjah Investment and Development Authority (Shurooq) and Diamond Developers, which also developed The Sustainable City in Dubai.